K9 (Doctor Who): K9 (2010 spin-off series)

 A proposed K9 television series or special had been rumoured since the late 1990s, and images of a redesigned K9 were leaked.
 However, nothing came of this effort until 2006.

 On 24 April 2006, The Independent, the Daily Star and The Times confirmed, following previous rumours, that K9 would be featured in a 26-part children's series, K9, to be written by Bob Baker.
 The article in The Times also featured a picture of the redesigned K9 for the animated series.
 The series will be a blend of live-action and a CGI K9.

-Each episode is 30 minutes long, made by Jetix Europe and London-based distribution outfit Park Entertainment.
-According to a report in Broadcast magazine, the BBC opted out of involvement in order to focus on their own Doctor Who spin-off, Torchwood, meaning that BBC-owned characters do not appear in the series.
+Each episode was 30 minutes long, made by Jetix Europe and London-based distribution outfit Park Entertainment.
+According to a report in Broadcast magazine, the BBC opted out of involvement in order to focus on their own Doctor Who spin-off, Torchwood, meaning that BBC-owned characters did not appear in the series.

 On 3 April 2010, the TV series K9 began broadcasting on the Australian Television Network Ten as part of a Saturday morning line-up of children's shows.
-John Leeson is the voice of K9.
-The first episode called "Regeneration" featured the earlier Mark I version of K9.
-The "older" K9 materializes in London in the future and in the midst of an incident where an alien species is threatening human lives.
-K9 sacrifices himself in order to save the humans, but one component survives that enables his self-regeneration into the new unit.
+John Leeson was the voice of K9.
+The first episode, called "Regeneration", featured the earlier Mark I version of K9.
+The "older" K9 materialized in London in the future and in the midst of an incident where an alien species is threatening human lives.
+K9 sacrificed himself in order to save the humans, but one component survived that enabled his self-regeneration into the new unit.
 The main human cast members include Robert Moloney as Professor Gryffen, Keegan Joyce as Starkey (K9's new "master"), and Daniel Webber as Darius.
 The first 14 episodes of K9 season 1 were broadcast mid-morning on Channel 5 in December 2010 with the remaining episodes scheduled for January 2011.
 Trailers for the series appeared on Channel 5 from early December voiced by John Leeson.
 Originally, it had been planned to split the series in two-halves between the Christmas 2010 and Easter 2011 school holiday schedules.